mlrun/mlrun/docs/genai/deployment/genai_serving_graph.md

 ).respond()
 ```

-We can now use a similar approach to add more steps to the pipeline.
+You can now use a similar approach to add more steps to the pipeline.

-## Setting up a Multi-step Inference Pipeline
+## Setting up a multi-step inference pipeline

 The following code shows how to set up an multi-step inference pipeline using MLRun.
 This code is available in the [MLRun fine-tuning demo](https://github.com/mlrun/demo-llm-tuning):